Former President Jimmy Carter Says He Is ‘At Ease’ With Death

 — Richard Elliot (@RElliotWSB) November 3, 2019

-As The Inquisitr reported, Carter warmed to current president Donald Trump after initially expressing his dislike of him and even gave the president advice on bolstering U.S.-China relations.
+As The Inquisitr reported, Carter warmed to current President Donald Trump after initially expressing his dislike of him and even gave the president advice on bolstering U.S.-China relations.
 But this warmth doesn’t appear to have lasted long — Carter criticized Trump back in September, suggesting that the real estate billionaire’s re-election would be a “disaster.”

 “It would be a disaster to have four more years of Trump,” Carter said, adding that he voted for Bernie Sanders in 2016, although he admitted his current focus is on who can take out Trump.